unzreham/Project04_Auth_CRUD_ASP.NET/README.md

 # Project04_Auth_CRUD_ASP.NET

 #  Introduction
-The project provides a service that helps the companies or individuals who organize tours, they can manage tours online and the tourists also can book tours online and receive a confirmation email if the booking approved.
+The project provides a service that helps the companies or individuals who organize tours, they can manage tours online and the tourists also can book tours online and receive a confirmation email if the booking is approved.
 ##### Demo

 https://toursapp.azurewebsites.net/